-- 3.14 In order to comply with soundness test CE2 it is recommended that Council should undertake their own assessment and consideration of affordable housing to reflect the baseline and future requirements for Belfast.
-This should also include a robust assessment of various thresholds for provision. - 3.15 The Council has published a number of evidence base documents in support of their proposed policies in the Draft Plan Strategy, including: - Size and Type of Housing Needed (December 2017); and - Housing Market Analysis Update (September 2017); - 3.16 These reports, prepared by external bodies, have been used to inform technical supplement 2 Housing (August 2018) and form part of the evidence base for Policy HOU5. - 3.17 While Council acknowledges that the areas identified as being in highest need of social housing are the areas where land is in short supply, it fails to consider the intricacies of the housing markets within Belfast, the political and community backdrop and the impact on the delivery of social housing.
+- 3.17 In order to comply with soundness test CE2 it is recommended that Council should undertake their own assessment and consideration of the affordable housing to reflect the baseline and future requirements for Belfast.
+This should also include a robust assessment of various thresholds for provision. - 3.18 The Council has published a number of evidence base documents in support of their proposed policies in the Draft Plan Strategy, including: - Size and Type of Housing Needed (December 2017); and - Housing Market Analysis Update (September 2017); - 3.19 These reports, prepared by external bodies, have been used to inform technical supplement 2 Housing (August 2018) and form part of the evidence base for Policy HOU5. - 3.20 While Council acknowledges that the areas identified as being in highest need of social housing are the areas where land is in short supply, it fails to consider the intricacies of the housing markets within Belfast, the political and community backdrop and the impact on the delivery of social housing.
 The proposed policy does not reflect this position but instead it is proposed that this will be considered through the Local Policies Plan.
-As such Council has not duly considered the implementation of the policy and therefore fails against soundness test CE3. - 3.18 We would suggest that this cannot be dealt with in isolation as it goes to the heart of ensuring the deliverability of social and affordable housing and as Council has already set out, there is insufficient land within areas of high need. - 3.1 Paragraph 7.1.25 of the Draft Plan Strategy sets out that the purpose of the LDP is to ensure the delivery of a range of housing types and tenures and more specifically minimise the disadvantage often associated with large areas of social housing.
+As such Council has not duly considered the implementation of the policy and therefore fails against soundness test CE3. - 3.21 Paragraph 7.1.25 of the Draft Plan Strategy sets out that the purpose of the LDP is to ensure the delivery of a range of housing types and tenures and more specifically minimise the disadvantage often associated with large areas of social housing.
 In relation to the effectiveness of a policy which proposes a 20% contribution, we would firstly identify that Council's evidence identifies that 75% of the proposed housing requirement (23,550 units) is needed to meet affordable housing need across the plan period.
-Whilst, it is recognised that a 75% contribution would undoubtedly harm the housing market, its goes to demonstrate that 20% may not be effective. - 3.2 Council acknowledges that 75% is an unrealistic requirement, yet provides little evidence to support a 20% requirement.
+Whilst, it is recognised that a 75% contribution would undoubtedly harm the housing market, its goes to demonstrate that 20% may not be effective. - 3.22 Council acknowledges that 75% is an unrealistic requirement, yet provides little evidence to support a 20% requirement.
 Council assert that the justification for a 20% requirement is set out within the Housing Market Analysis (HMA) prepared by the Northern Ireland Housing Executive (NIHE) in 2017 and the Developer Contributions for Affordable Housing in Northern Ireland Report of Study in 2015.
-Whilst the NIHE HMA identifies areas where affordability is an issue for the sales and rental market this report does not consider the levels of requirement needed. - 3.3 The Report prepared by Three Dragons in 2015 is not available as part of the evidence base supporting the Draft Plan Strategy and therefore cannot be commented upon.
+Whilst the NIHE HMA identifies areas where affordability is an issue for the sales and rental market this report does not consider the variations in affordability across the city. - 3.23 The Report prepared by Three Dragons in 2015 is not available as part of the evidence base supporting the Draft Plan Strategy and therefore cannot be commented upon.
+Failure to provide this report as part of the evidence is a flaw on Council's part.
 In any event, whilst the report may have considered a 10-20% requirement appropriate in this location, it did not consider the viability of site development in the city which takes account of the other policy requirements being put forward within the Draft Plan Strategy.
 This incoherent approach to assessing policies is unsound (soundness test CE2).
 Council has chosen a 20% requirement without any robust assessment to discount 10% as suggested in the 2015 report.